Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ### Task 0
 Print a list of integers

-[!IMPORTANT]Write a function that prints all integers of a list.
+:warning: Write a function that prints all integers of a list.
 - Prototype: def print_list_integer(my_list=[]):
 - [x] Format: one integer per line.
 See example
 - [x] You are not allowed to import any module